LivelyDismay/magnum-opus/postinstall.md

 Due to how Wabbajack works, you only need to do this step ONCE.
 The `[NoDelete]` flag will prevent Wabbajack from ever deleting this mod during updates, so you will never have to redo this step unless you delete it yourself.
 Huzzah!

 *Many thanks to Rux616 for the Workbase Improved installer, please do go show him some love and endorse his work.*

-If you're still using the old Workbase Improved output, that's totally fine!
-Your perk chart will look different than mine does in the Youtube videos (as that's from the Restyle pack), but it's still perfectly functional.
-Dealer's choice!

 [[Top]](#table-of-contents)